 of the body called the ampulla of Vater.
 The ampulla of Vater is a small opening where

 the pancreatic and bile ducts (from the liver) connect to the first part of the small

 intestine (the duodenum).
 These ducts release their secretions into the intestines.

 Ampullary cancer may also be called ampulla of Vater cancer.

 What causes ampullary cancer?

 Experts aren’t sure what causes ampullary cancer.
-But it occurs when cells in the
+It occurs when cells in the body

-body change and grow out of control.
-These abnormal cells may grow to form a lump
+change and grow out of control.
+These abnormal cells may grow to form a lump or mass

-or mass called a tumor.
-If they are in the body long enough, they can grow into (invade)
+called a tumor.
+If they are in the body long enough, they can grow into (invade) nearby